-Famous True Singapore Ghost Stories
+Famous True Ghost Stories From Singapore

-The Bedok Flats
+The Haunting of the Bedok Flats

-Eventually, the husband met another woman and informed his wife that he wanted a divorce.
+Eventually, the husband met another woman and informed his wife he wanted a divorce.
 In an event worse than any Shakespearean tragedy, the young mother threw her three-year-old toddler down 25 stories to his death before jumping out of the window herself.

 The story turns even more unbelievable as local legend describes the widower eventually had another child with his mistress.
 On the child's third birthday, the ghost of a young boy, whom the child previously called his kor kor (brother), convinced the child to leap off of the balcony to fly.
 The child tumbled to his death.

-Local residents report that the Bedok flats are terribly haunted, and apartments often remain vacant because of the extreme paranormal activity there.
+Local residents report the Bedok flats are terribly haunted, and apartments often remain vacant because of the extreme paranormal activity there.
 Rumors persist that another entire family committed suicide in one flat, and that another person was murdered in an elevator accident caused by a ghost.

-During World War II when the Japanese occupied Singapore, the Japanese government wanted to cleanse the population of anti-Japanese residents.
+During World War II, when the Japanese occupied Singapore, the Japanese government wanted to cleanse the population of anti-Japanese residents.
 Over a thousand Japanese soldiers set up screening centers throughout the country and screened all Chinese suspected of carrying anti-Japanese sentiments.
 All suspects were rounded up at several sites for execution.
 Tens of thousands of Singapore's Chinese residents were executed throughout 1942, but one of the most famous locations was Changi Beach.
 Chinese suspects were shot by a firing squad, and some witnesses report that many victims were beheaded by bayonet.

 Today, visitors to Changi Beach report hearing screams and crying, as well as seeing ghostly heads flying through the air or headless bodies of the murdered Chinese victims walking along the beach.
 Visitors also report witnessing some of the mass executions and finding the sand soaked in blood upon examining it afterwards.

-Exploring Ghost Stories
+Exploring Ghost Stories From Singapore